Llandudno Lifeboat Station: History

 Rev. M. Morgan, of Conway, and Mr. John Jones of Llandudno, which highlighted the necessity of a lifeboat at Llandudno.
 At a further meeting of the committee on 2 August 1860, and following a visit to the area and report by the Inspector of Lifeboats, it was decided to establish a lifeboat station at Llandudno.

-A third meeting of the committee on 4 October 1860, noted letters from the Misses Browne, of Toxteth Park, Liverpool, and their donation of £200, which they wished to be used for the purchase of a life-boat to be stationed at Llandudno, and to be called the The Sisters' Memorial, in memory of a deceased sister.
+A third meeting of the committee on 4 October 1860, noted letters from the Misses Browne, of Toxteth Park, Liverpool, and their donation of £200, which they wished to be used for the purchase of a life-boat to be stationed at Llandudno, and to be called The Sisters' Memorial, in memory of a deceased sister.

 A new lifeboat house was constructed on Augusta Street, adjacent to the entrance of Llandudno Railway Station, at a cost of £147-10s.
-It was thought that it would be easy to transport the lifeboat by rail to other parts of the coast if required, but the circumstances never arose, and this never happened.
+It was thought that it would be easy to transport the lifeboat by rail to other parts of the coast if required, but the circumstances never arose.

-The new 32-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and (10) oars, and costing £190, arrived in Llandudno on 14 January 1861, transported with its carriage and equipment free of charge, by the London and North Western Railway.
+A 32 ft self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and (10) oars, built by Forrestt of Limehouse, London, and costing £190, arrived in Llandudno on 14 January 1861.
+It was transported with its carriage and equipment free of charge, by the London and North Western Railway.
 The following day, the lifeboat was duly named Sisters Memorial, and launched on demonstration.